bschwind/opencascade-rs/docs/writing_bindings.md

 ![TKSTEP](./images/cascade_library.png)

 The rest of the libraries were found through trial and error.
 The linker will complain that symbols are missing, so copy-paste those symbols into a search engine, find them on OpenCascade's documentation site, and note which library they came from.
+Alternatively, you could poke through the project's CMake and other build files to determine which libraries you need to link to.

 ### Step 6 - Give it a nicer Rust API